tbidne/gitrev/README.md

         ]
 ```

-For example, `projectHashEnv` will work for `cabal install` if we include the
+For example, `myHashEnv` will work for `cabal install` if we include the
 environment variable:

 ```sh